 As mentioned above, just going through the newspapers every day is not going to help.
 You also need to make proper notes so that you can go through them regularly and can revise them from time to time.
 Here are some of the important ways through which you can make notes properly from the newspaper for UPSC.

 - Selecting the Right Pages:

-There are so many topics covered in different pages of the newspaper.
+There are so many topics covered on different pages of the newspaper.
 You should select the right pages and the right topics to cover.
 Try to cover up the editorials of most of the newspapers.
-Try to stay away from the local news, entertainment and similar news.
+Try to stay away from the local news, entertainment, and similar news.
 You should rather focus on the news from the fields of defense, economy, constitutional amendment, government schemes and bills, environment, social issues, international affairs, and so on.